Last Updated March 2023

 Exercising Your Rights

-To exercise the access, correction, data portability, and deletion rights described above, or to access this policy in an alternative format, please submit a verifiable consumer request to us by:
+To exercise any of the data protection rights described above, or to access this policy in an alternative format, please submit a verifiable consumer request to us by:

 - Sending us an e-mail at firstname.lastname@example.org; or